ciscoheat/haxedci-example/README.md

 Therefore it's preferred to keep as few active event handlers as possible, ideally only registering an event handler when it's supposed to be used in the Context, and removing it directly afterwards, so they become a part of the message flow, moving the mindset from "set and forget" (which can become "plug and pray"), to a more explicit event management.

-The `lib` folder (on the same level as `src`, not in a subdirectory) contains a `SingleEventHandler` class that manages this for you.
+The `lib` folder contains a `SingleEventHandler` class that manages this for you.
 It's not as powerful as a Promise, but for simple events with little error handling, it works quite well.
 [ScreenView.hx](https://github.com/ciscoheat/haxedci-example/blob/master/src/views/ScreenView.hx) is using it, if you want to see how it's done.

 ## Final notes